JosephineKwa/url-shortener/README.md

 # URL Shortener
-Simple REST API service to shorten URLs and retrieve original URLs.
+Simple service to shorten URLs and retrieve original URLs.
 Built using node.js and express.js and configured to run on a local minikube cluster.

 ## How to Install and Run
 **Prerequisites:** Requires kubectl ([installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl)) and minikube ([installation instructions](https://kubernetes.io/docs/tasks/tools/install-minikube/#install-minikube)) to be installed.